 This was the announcement of the first national lockdown and that made many of us realise that this year was not going to be a normal year by any means.
 It was also when Catie and Marc were just moving into their first house.
 Whilst this meant lots of time for DIY in their new home, their wedding plans for October this year were at stake.

 In late spring they eventually made the call to postpone.
-To exactly one year later.
+Exactly one year later.
 A difficult decision that many couples had to make this year.
 Catie and Marc initially reached out to me in early Spring 2019 to invite me to be their wedding videographer.
-From our first meeting I could feel their unshakable commitment to each other to become husband and wife.
+From our first meeting, I could feel their unshakable commitment to each other to become husband and wife.

 So, when restrictions lifted a little Catie reached out to me to tell me that they still want to do it.
 In a small circle, local as initially planned and low key.
 She said: “I just want to be his wife now.”

 I had tears in my eyes.
 How beautiful and what is still planned to be a postponed bigger wedding celebration in 2021 was then complemented by the very heart of what it was all about: Marrying each other.

 Following her message, Marc, Catie, and I met to go for a socially distanced walk around the woods surrounding parts of Moel y Ci.
 They told me all about their story, the area Catie grew up in and it was once again so lovely to feel their dedication and commitment to each other and their plans.
 I won’t give away too much of the whole story just yet (patience please, it’s only going to be a year ;)), but here’s a little snap-shot of what was a beautiful sunset walk.

 Leading up to their wedding day this October the rollercoaster continued, restrictions changed almost on a weekly basis, but “they kept their eyes firmly set on their goal” which Catie’s auntie who was also their vicar confirmed during their ceremony.